enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

-Components are useful as it allows us to maintain DRY code, this reduces the amount of code written and the amount of potential bugs.
+Components are useful as they allow us to maintain DRY code, this reduces the amount of code written and the amount of potential bugs.
 If the project was worked on by multiple developers it also allows for different teams to work on different sections of the project simultaneously; which makes the workflow more efficient.

 - [SolidJS Component](https://www.solidjs.com/tutorial/introduction_components)